philc/book-notes/relentless - tim grover.md

     it's for his sake, not yours.
 His only objective is putting you where he needs you to be so he can get the result he desires."
   * Portland rejected MJ as a draft pick because he couldn't serve as their center.
-"People who evaluate talent will alwaks take the negative: 'He can't do this or that.'
-Ok, what can he do?
+"People who evaluate talent will always take the negative: 'He can't do this or that.'
+OK, what can he do?
 He got this far for a reason, how did he get here?
 Let's find out what he can do and put him in the system where he can succeed."
     * This thinking applies to recruiting.